ncatlab/nlab-content/pages/564.md

 admits an initial lift (a diagram of type $\delta_y: S b \to \mathbf{a}$), targeted at $\mathbf{a}$.
 =--

 Thus the category of naturally represented adjoint pairs relative to $(U, V)$ is equivalent to the category of natural $(U, V)$-dualizing objects.
-This is the notion of "schizophrenic object" given by [Porst-Tholen](#PT); a reasonably detailed proof of the equivalence with naturally represented adjoint pairs is given in their Theorem 1.7.
+This is the notion of "schizophrenic object" given by [Porst-Tholen 91](#PorstTholen91); a reasonably detailed proof of the equivalence with naturally represented adjoint pairs is given in their Theorem 1.7.

 ## Examples